University of Groningen, Netherlands - Why You Should Study Abroad Here?

 Stadsschouwburg, Groningen, Netherlands

 One of the most alluring aspects of the city has to be its architecture.
 If you enjoy theatrical productions, Stadsschouwburg is your destination to go.
-A theater dating back 133 years, Stadsschouwburg (bet you can’t say that five times in a row) provides numerous different productions, from more avant-garde plays and cabaret performances, to household titles.
-The theater, too, is jaw-droppingly gorgeous.
-I mean, I would personally be happy just staring at the balconies.
+A beautiful theater dating back 133 years, the Stadsschouwburg provides numerous different productions from more avant-garde plays and cabaret performances, to household titles.